Locations:

 Connective Tissue Diseases

-Your body is held together by tissues that connect all of the structures in your body.
+Your body is held together by tissues that connect all the structures in your body.
 When you have a connective tissue disease, these connecting structures are negatively affected.
 Connective tissue diseases include autoimmune diseases like rheumatoid arthritis, scleroderma and lupus.

 Overview

-What are connective tissue diseases?
+What is connective tissue disease?

 Advertisement